cgorozco/Songbird_Pallium_snRNA_sptRNA/README.md

 spatial_RNAseq - Analysis of spatial transcriptomic dataset for clustering, processing, and integrating with snRNAseq dataset

-paper figures - Script for making portions of the figures in paper using the zebra finch snRNAseq dataset
+paper_figs - Script for making portions of the figures in paper using the zebra finch snRNAseq dataset

 utils - Several files with utility functions used in other scripts